 How to Detect Duplicate Title Tags?

-There are many online diagnosis tools that request your domain URL, check, and display what is right with the website and where you need to put the effort in order to correct a few things.
+Many online diagnosis tools request your domain URL, check, and display what is right with the website and where you need to put the effort to correct a few things.

 In the image above you can see that the page title is [Blogging – WPblogging] where Blogging is a category and WPblogging is the name of the website.
 But since the category has lots of posts they are segmented into six (6) pages in a sequence.

 In the example: (What is happening…)

 - https://wpblogging.in/category/blogging (Title tag: Blogging – WPblogging)

 We need to make sure that each of these pages has unique title tags so the search engines can identify each page individually rather than skipping them.
 To fix this issue I am going to use the RankMath SEO plugin.
 However, you can use Yoast or any other preferred SEO tool available for WordPress.